CodeDay-Chicago/simple-site/javascript-canvas.md

 ---

 ### Try it out!
-Head on over to [Codepen](https://codepen.io/pen) and make a simple website with text and at least one image.
+Head on over to [Codepen](https://codepen.io/pen) and make a simple website with canvas
 ---

-## Canvas